-Analytics Cloud apps are like folders, allowing users to organize their own data projects-both private and shared-and control sharing of datasets, lenses, and dashboards.
+CRM Analytics apps are like folders, allowing users to organize their own data projects-both private and shared-and control sharing of dataset, lenses, and dashboard.

-All Analytics Cloud users start off with Viewer access to the default Shared App that's available out of the box; administrators can change this default setting to restrict or extend access.
+All CRM Analytics users start off with Viewer access to the default Shared App that's available out of the box; administrators can change this default setting to restrict or extend access.
 Each user also has access to a default app out of the box, called My Private App, intended for personal projects in progress.
 The contents of each user's My Private App aren't visible to administrators, but dashboards and lenses in My Private App can be shared.